 All of this sounds really good, but my Stash review is going to dig into specifics to help you decide if Stash is worth it or not.

-Stash has three different monthly subscription plans starting at $1/month.
+Stash has three different monthly subscription plans starting at $3/month.

-- Beginner – $1/month.
-This plan includes a personal investment account, unlimited trades, online banking1 with access to the Stock-Back® card2, financial education, and a $1,000 life insurance policy offered through Avibra3.
+- Growth – $3/month.
+This plan includes a personal investment account, unlimited trades, online banking1 with access to the Stock-Back® card2, financial education, a tax-advantaged retirement account, and a $1,000 life insurance policy offered through Avibra3.